Jami Masjid, Bharuch: Architecture

 The mosque has an open courtyard with gateways and a prayer-chamber at its western side.
-The prayer-chamber is open pillared veranda which is divided into three compartments.
+The prayer-chamber is open pillared verandah which is divided into three compartments.
 Each compartment is formed by pillars supporting a large dome forming a mandapa.
 The mosque thus has three large domes, ten smaller domes and 48 pillars in total.
 There is no façade of arches there.

 On the western wall, the qibla features pointed arches and Islamic motifs but are designed on patterns of niches in Hindu temples.

+The mosque is built chiefly from the materials of Hindu and Jain temples, including the reuse of brackets, domes, and slabs.
+The marble door at the entrance to the mosque courtyard was taken from a Jain temple, and a Jina figure is still observable.